 Klipsch Vs Wharfedale: Features

-Such features include Dolby Atmos, noise cancelling support, voice activation and true wireless.
+Such features include Dolby Atmos, noise canceling support, voice activation, and true wireless.

 Every Wharfedale speaker is made of wood, the most famous being Beech.
 This allows for a natural sound that’s full and warm.